COVID-19 UPDATES: September 2020

 On the brighter side, Cerro Catedral in Bariloche was the 1st ski resort to open in South America.
 The resort opened for locals with resident ski passes on July 23rd.
-Several other destinations in Patagonia will open in August.
+Several other destinations in Patagonia opened in early-mid August.

 2020 Opening / Closing Updates

 We are updating for 2020 as information from the ski areas arrive.
 The opening dates depend on government regulations due to COVID-19 and of course snow and weather conditions.
-Bookmark this page to check for updates as the ski season approaches.
+Bookmark this page to check for updates.

 Pucon: Will not open